geekandglitter/solotests/README.md

 11. To get started with selenium: https://pypi.org/project/selenium/4.0.0a6.post1/
 12. Webdriver support for Safari: https://webkit.org/blog/6900/webdriver-support-in-safari-10/
 13. The drivers supplied here are the ones used by the developer.
 Choose the webdriver to match each browser for each OS platform.
+14. See my blog post https://speakingpython.blogspot.com/2020/08/managing-selenium-webdrivers-for-all.html for considerations specific to OS platform and browser selection.
+This blog also contains more general findings as well.